My-Linh Thai: Election

+2018

 Thai filed her candidacy for the 41st district seat in early April 2018, shortly after incumbent Judy Clibborn announced her retirement.
 Running on a platform centered around education and healthcare reform, she received the endorsement of the 41st District Democrats, the Washington Education Association, the Washington State Labor Council, and The Seattle Times, and The Stranger.
 Thai took 43 percent of the vote in the primary election, advancing to the general election alongside Republican Michael Appleby.

 Thai was elected in the general election on November 6, 2018, winning 65 percent of the vote over Appleby's 35 percent.
 She became one of the first two Vietnamese American legislators to be elected to the Washington State Legislature, alongside Joe Nguyen from the 34th district.
+Additionally, she was Washington state's first refugee legislator.
 Thai announced her resignation from the school board the following day.
-She was sworn-in on January 14, 2019, wearing a traditional Vietnamese dress.
+She was sworn in on January 14, 2019, wearing a traditional Vietnamese dress.

 Thai served as Washington's representative during the roll call at the 2020 Democratic National Convention, recording a message from Seattle.

+2022

+Thai ran for re-election.
+She faced Republican and aircraft engineer Al Rosenthal.
+Thai won re-election with 68.43% of the vote.

+Committee assignments

+During the 2021-2022 legislative session, Thai was assigned to the Civil Rights & Judiciary Committee and the House Finance Committee.